 - There are dozens of names for added sugar on ingredient labels.
 However, natural versus added sugars are not differentiated on those labels.
 That’s all supposed to change in mid-2018, when added sugars are expected to land on Nutrition Facts labeling.

 - Simply dialing back on processed foods and drinks can lower your sugar intake.
+It’s also a great weight loss tip for women.

 - If you do use sugar, use less processed forms, but use them sparingly.
 Alternatively, I recommend using green stevia for sweetening purposes.
+Allulose is another alternative worth exploring.

 - Getting enough high-quality protein, fiber and fermented foods can help you lose your sugar cravings over time.